openstack-archive/sahara/doc/source/overview.rst

 User’s Perspective
 ------------------

-While provisioning cluster through Savanna, user operates on three types of entities: Node Group Templates, Cluster Templates and Clusters.
+While provisioning cluster through Sahara, user operates on three types of entities: Node Group Templates, Cluster Templates and Clusters.

 A Node Group Template describes a group of nodes within cluster.
 It contains a list of hadoop processes that will be launched on each instance in a group.
 Also a Node Group Template may provide node scoped configurations for those processes.